 What’s the best material for a weightlifting belt?

 Leather and nylon belts are standard.
-Between the two, one’s not necessarily better than the other, but they are better for different uses.
+Between the two, one’s not necessarily better than the other, but they can be better for different uses.
 Leather belts tend to be more rigid and therefore work best for powerlifting, strongman, and Olympic lifting.
 Nylon belts are often seen in the CrossFit and bodybuilding communities.

 Will training with a weightlifting belt make my core weak?

 Some people and self-proclaimed strength training purists avoid belts at all costs because they think belts are either a cheat or that belts will make their core weak.
-Neither of these ideas is true.
-If you use a weightlifting belt properly (that is, learn how to brace your core first and then use the belt as a cue and support), you won’t lose any core strength from wearing a weightlifting belt.
+Neither of these ideas are true.
+If you use a weightlifting belt properly (that is, learn how to brace your core first and then use the belt as a cue and support), you shouldn’t lose any core strength from wearing a weightlifting belt.

 Do you need a weightlifting belt?